UriSha/blse/README.md

 Bilingual Sentiment Embeddings: Joint Projection of Sentiment Across Languages
 ==============

-This is the source code from the ACL paper:
+This is forked from the source code from the ACL paper:

 Jeremy Barnes, Roman Klinger, and Sabine Schulde im Walde.
 2018. [**Bilingual Sentiment Embeddings: Joint Projection of Sentiment Across Languages**](http://aclweb.org/anthology/P18-1231).
 In *Proceedings of ACL 2018*.